dsc46-ua/GameJam2024/README.md

 ## Results

-From a total of 1400+ entries and with no prior experience to the programming languages and software used the results were:
+From a total of 1400+ games uploaded and with no prior experience to the programming languages and software used the results were:

 1. **Theme**: #233
 2. **Playability**: #258